JackuB/mermaid-preview/public/privacy-policy.md

 ## 2. Data We Collect

 Only data saved in a database are Slack App installation details, provided by Slack.
 This data is deleted when you uninstall the App from your workspace.
-We do not store any data that we don’t need for our operations.
+We do not store any data that we don't need for our operations.

 ## 3. How We Use Your Data